PRODG-XYZ/ProDG-Site/README.md

    - Allow anonymous form submissions
    - Restrict data access to authenticated administrators only
    - Create useful indexes for better performance

+### Newsletter Subscription

+The newsletter subscription form in the footer is also integrated with Supabase:

+1. Create a table named `newsletter_subscribers`:
+   - Use the SQL script provided in `src/db/newsletter_subscribers.sql` by copying and pasting it into the Supabase SQL editor

+   Table structure:
+   - `id`: uuid (primary key)
+   - `email`: text (not null, unique)
+   - `subscribed_at`: timestamp with time zone (default: now())
+   - `unsubscribed_at`: timestamp with time zone (null by default)
+   - `is_active`: boolean (default: true)

+2. The newsletter functionality includes:
+   - Email validation
+   - Duplicate subscription prevention
+   - Success/error messaging
+   - Loading state feedback

+3. The SQL script sets up appropriate Row Level Security (RLS) policies to:
+   - Allow anonymous subscriptions
+   - Restrict data access to administrators only
+   - Create indexes for performance optimization

 ## Customizing